sorenrade/portfolio/content/english/pages/portfolio_sw.md

-      This video was recorded in the winter of ‘23 before the development of our UI and demonstrates a simple Fly-by-Wire control law where the digital sick (right hand) is interpreted as an absolute angle to hold relative to the horizon.
+      This video was recorded in the winter of ‘23 before the development of our UI and demonstrates a simple Fly-by-Wire control law where the digital stick (right hand) is interpreted as an absolute angle to hold relative to the horizon.
 Therefore, releasing the stick levels the aircraft.

   - title: "Scope"